Puparia

 Puparia (stylized in all caps) is a 2020 Japanese animated fantasy short film directed by Shingo Tamagawa.

 Plot

 The film does not have a linear plot.
 The film itself consists of several sketches, drawn in pencil technique, which are united by a common feeling, which the author himself described as "Something is about to change drastically.
 We can only be witnesses to it".

 Production

 Shingo Tamagawa created the anime by himself, which took him three years.
-Prior to that, he worked as an animator on projects such as Mobile Suit Gundam: Hathaway's Flash, Code Geass: Akito the Exiled, and Mobile Suit Gundam Narrative.
+Prior to that, he worked as an animator on projects such as Mobile Suit Gundam: Hathaway, Code Geass: Akito the Exiled, and Mobile Suit Gundam Narrative.
 In a documentary about his work, he emphasized that the film was preceded by frustration over his career as an animator and the long career break that followed; in the same documentary, he also emphasizes that the feeling that "...the values shaping our world were gradually fading away" also played an important role in the decision to create this film.